RadioArtz/scp-project-unreal/Documentation/Layout Generator V3.md

 ## Overview ##
 (datatable stuff here)

-The Layout itself is grid-based and split up in 2 diffrent classes (+ 1 interface).
+The layout itself is grid-based and split up in 2 diffrent classes (+ 1 interface).
 The generator itself is seperate.

 The main class is `ALayout`.
 It is the only actor class, meaning its the only class that actually interacts with the world.
 It owns a map of `FIntVector2 : ULayoutCell`.
 It is responsible for providing world context to every `ULayoutCell` as well as inter-cell communication.
 It also holds a reference to the datatable.